10 Best Lightweight Cordless Drills 2023 – Reviews & Buying Guide

 It has a variable speed trigger and keyless chuck for enhanced efficiency.
 Like most cordless drills, it also comes with LED lights to increase visibility in dark areas.

-However, weighing in at more than 5 pounds, it might be too heavy for some.
+However, weighing in at more than five pounds, it might be too heavy for some.

 9. Popoman Newdrill-3.426 Cordless Drill